skyback12/gesture_recognition_system/README.md

 ### 7. **Future Enhancements**
    - Add support for more complex gestures.
    - Integrate the system with other applications (e.g., controlling a robot, performing tasks on your PC).

-Would you like to dive deeper into any particular part of the project?